- What Is a Project Schedule?

 Initiate Your Project

 Set up the project before you start scheduling.
-In this initial phase, you set up your budget, and the general timeline in which you have to produce your final deliverable.
+In this initial phase, you set up your schedule plan, budget, resource schedule and the general timeline in which you have to produce your final deliverable.

 Add the budget to create a baseline to compare to what you actually spend when executing.the project.